ome/omero_search_engine/readme.rst

     results_2 = query_the_search_ending(query_2,main_attributes)
     #The above returns 130834 within 23 projects
     #[101, 301, 351, 352, 353, 405, 502, 504, 801, 851, 852, 853, 1151, 1158, 1159, 1201, 1202, 1451, 1605, 1606, 1701, 1902, 1903]
-    #It is possible to get the results in one project, e.g. 101 by using main_attributes filters
+    #It is possible to get the results in one project, e.g. 101 by using the main_attributes filter
     main_attributes_2={ "and_main_attributes": [{
         "name":"project_id","value": 101, "operator":"equals"}]}
     results_3=query_the_search_ending(query_2,main_attributes_2)